2024 Scholarships - Johnson County | CampusReel

 2024 Johnson County Scholarships

 Johnson County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 16% of Johnson County residents in Iowa over the age of 25 have graduated with a professional degree - 12% have completed high school.
+Despite high costs, 59% of Johnson County residents in Kansas over the age of 25 have graduated with a professional degree - 59% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Johnson County residents in Iowa will continue to need help paying for college.
-2,289 men and 2,435 women are enrolled in grades 9-12 while 11,782 men 13,048 women are currently undergraduates in college.
+It’s clear that Johnson County residents in Kansas will continue to need help paying for college.
+15,088 men and 14,897 women are enrolled in grades 9-12 while 13,331 men 14,068 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Johnson County residents and can help pay for school in a variety of ways.
 Johnson County scholarships, whether they are exclusively available to Johnson County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Johnson County residents.

 How much total award money and scholarships are available for Johnson County residents?